10 important Labrador training tips

 Praise is not an excuse

 When you praise your retriever for sitting, whether you use words or petting them, the dog should not change into a crazy dog and start jumping all over the place.
-You need to be able to have your dog SIT and be able to pet him or her without leaving the SIT position.
-Praise is never an excuse for being unruly.
+You need to be able to have your dog SIT and be able to pet him without leaving the SIT position.
+Praise must never become an excuse for being unruly.

 Retriever training tip #9 – Proper use of punishment is crucial for training retriever